-This Kombucha Recipe was designed for anyone who wants to brew up to a gallon in their first batch.
-The steps are specifically arranged to create an easier process for you.
+This easy Kombucha Recipe was designed for anyone who wants to brew up to a gallon in their first batch.
+The steps are specifically arranged to create an simpler process for you.

 To download the complete Kombucha Recipe DIY Guide including Brewing Logs, enter your email.
 The full recipe is also listed below.
 Happy Brewing!

 Kombucha Recipe, Pictures, Tracking Logs & Safety Tips

 You will also receive the kombucha recipe newsletter and free e-book.
 Unsubscribe at any time.